 Whether you have a wired headset or a wireless headset, you don’t want static.
 Still, you may have a short in a cord, you might have your compatibility button in the wrong setting.
 You might need to replace your battery and something not mentioned as of yet is you might have a faulty speaker or microphone.
 If so, check to see if the headset is in warranty and request a replacement.
 Generally speaking, wired headsets carry a two-year warranty and wireless normally offer a one year warranty.

 If you use a wireless headset and experience static when away from your desk, it could be your headset isn’t up to the job you’re asking of it.
 If you have a wireless network, routers etc your static might be coming from that due to interference.
 Even a simple thing like moving your headset charging base away from your phone can help improve static as well.
 If none of these options clear up your static, try removing the battery and unplugging the power from the charging base.
 Wait a few minutes, reinstall the battery and plug the power back in.
 This too may help eliminate static.
 Lastly, if you use a Plantronics CS50 or Plantronics CS55, here’s information on pairing your headset because it could have lost connection which can give you static.

-If none of these suggestions clear up your static and you’d like some assistance to further diagnose the issue, contact us and we’ll be happy to help you out.
+If none of these suggestions clear up your static and you’d like some assistance to further diagnose the issue, contact us and we’ll be happy to help you out, free of charge.